ethereum/ethereum-org-website/src/content/defi/index.md

 It works on the premise that the loan is taken out and paid back within the same transaction.
 If it can't be paid back, the transaction reverts as if nothing ever happened.

+The funds being utlized are often being held in liquidity pools.
+If they are not being used at a given moment, this creates an opportunity for someone to borrow these funds, conduct business with them, and repay them in-full quite literally at the same time they're borrowed.

 This means a lot of logic must be included in a very bespoke transaction.
 A simple example might be someone using a flash loan to borrow as much of an asset at one price so they can sell it on a different exchange where the price is higher.

 So in a single transaction the following happens: